jptacek/JPtacek.com/src/documents/2014/08/angularJS-further-with-directives/index.html.md

 With the exception of adding the link function, things are pretty similar to before.
 The link function does several pieces of functionality.

-First, we add a default class to our element.
-The second, is we bind a click event to our chemical element.
+First, we bind a click event to our chemical element.
 When that click event is called, we update a boolean variable on our scope, which is our parent scope from the calling controller and set it to the opposite.
-Third, we also bind a mouseover event to manipulate our CSS to change the cursor to a pointer.
+Second, we also bind a mouseover event to manipulate our CSS to change the cursor to a pointer.
+As you can see, this is an elegeant way to add event behavior to our directive.

 Our template has now also been updated.
-The boolean scope variable, ``fullElement`` is used to show one of two different HTML "paths" in our template, one shows a small subset of data, the other a larger subset of data from the periodic table.
+The boolean scope variable that we update on the click event, ``fullElement`` is used to show one of two different HTML "paths" in our template, one shows a small subset of data, the other a larger subset of data from the periodic table.